-Baby may be inching her way closer and closer every day to the exciting world of food that hasn’t all been pureed into a uniform mass of mush, but just because she is starting to have enough teeth to take a bite out of a more varied diet doesn’t mean she is ready to take a seat all the way at the big kids’ table yet.
-Her mouth may be a bit more mature, but her kidneys are still itty-bitty, and not quite ready to deal with salt.
+Baby may be inching his way closer and closer every day to the exciting world of food that hasn’t all been pureed into a uniform mass of mush, but just because he is starting to have enough teeth to take a bite out of a more varied diet doesn’t mean he is ready to take a seat all the way at the big kids’ table yet.
+His mouth may be a bit more mature, but his kidneys are still itty-bitty, and not quite ready to deal with salt.

 Even after they’ve started to be introduced to solids, babies continue to get all the sodium they need in their diets from formula or breast milk.
 In fact, one of the reasons babies shouldn’t switch from formula or breast milk over to cow’s milk until after their first birthdays is that the salt content in cow’s milk is too high.
 One year isn’t the time to bust out the salt shaker and pull Baby’s high chair up to the dining table for an adult meal yet, though.